 Wayfair – Wayfair has a ton of options at pretty reasonable prices.
-I considered these from Harbor Shades for $74.06 but I found something less expensive.
+I like these from Linen Avenue but I found something less expensive.

 Overstock -Overstock had a brand that looked really good called Chicology.
 They had good reviews and the price for my size was $59.99.
 I found this same blind on Amazon for less, which is where I purchased it.

 JC Penney – Based on a lot of reading, I heard that JC Penney had a good selection.
 They do have low prices, but nothing looked that great to me.
 To give you some basis for price, my size roman shade priced out at $92 each.
-I liked the Studio Luna Cordless Roman Shade.
+I liked the Madison Park Cordless Roman Shade.

 How to Measure Your Window

 Inside Mount – If you are going to mount your shades/blinds inside the window you will need three measurements – depth of window sill, width and length.
 It’s best to allow room for error for an inside mount so be sure to subtract a 1/2 inch from the total to be sure that the blind will fit.